jcalz23/logo_detection_w281/README.md

 Non-deep learning approaches to logo prediction typically involve two steps.
 The first step is logo localization, which identifies potential locations in an image where a logo may be present.
 This can be solved by using a correlation tracker to detect image regions that have high correlation with a mask image.
 Multiple mask images are produced from each logo via affine transformation, rotation, and resizing.
 Regions that produce a sufficiently high correlation with any mask image are annotated with a bounding box and the class of the mask image.
 The second step is logo classification, which uses a feature-based model to perform image recognition on the bounding boxes produced by the logo localization step.
 Since the Logos-32plus dataset provides ground truth bounding boxes for all images, this project assumes a strongly-labeled dataset as input and focuses only on the logo classification problem.

-The YOLO deep learning model takes weakly-labeled images as input, while our classification system takes labeled bounding boxes as input and performs data augmentation.
+The YOLO deep learning model takes entire images with annotations as input, while our classification system takes labeled bounding boxes as input and performs data augmentation.
 The train-validation-test split is applied at the image level before preprocessing to ensure that all training images produced by data augmentation are generated from the training images seen by YOLO; similarly for validation and test.
 We apply a 70-15-15 train-validation-test split in order to maximize the size of the validation and test sets and increase the generalization and robustness of model evaluation metrics.
 The impact of the reduced training set size is negligible due to the significant data augmentation performed.

 ## Image Preprocessing